-The safety of consumers is our number one priority in any recall.
-Food recall decisions have to be made quickly, sometimes before all the information is available.
-If there's a possibility of harmful effects on health, the product is recalled – even if scientific uncertainty remains.
+The safety of consumers is our number one priority in any food recall.
+The decision to recall food is made quickly – sometimes before all the information is available – if there is high risk to health.

 Letting consumers know about recalls